 Student Artist in Residence (AIR) Program

-The Summer Student Artist-in-Residence Program is now managed by the Department of Visual Arts.
-All inquiries should be directed to the Department of Visual Arts.
+All inquiries about the Summer Student Artist-in-Residence Program should be directed to the Department of Art and Design.

 How the Program Works

 Six to eight student participants are selected by a committee of art faculty and ArtStreet staff, through a competitive application process, to create art over a nine-week period during the summer.
 Their projects are designed with assistance from an Department of Visual Arts faculty mentor and the ArtStreet director to address a specific program, theme, or initiative relevant to the campus building to which they are assigned.
 Students live in a learning community environment at ArtStreet, and work in a cooperative studio environment in the ArtStreet facility.
 The structured program consists of an orientation period, intensive studio work, visits from artists, critiques and consultations with faculty and staff advisors, an artwork installation period, and the annual ArtHop, during which the installed works are showcased and an artist reception is held.

 Watch a firsthand account of what the program experience is like:

 Six Great Reasons to Support AIR

 - The AIR program can enliven uninspiring, awkward or barren spaces in your facility.
 Getting tired of beige?
 AIR can help!

 - The AIR program model is a UD original that distinguishes our university.
 AIR started at UD as a partnership between Student Development, the College of Arts and Sciences, and the Office of the Associate Provost.
 Student artwork is developed in collaboration with UD art faculty and staff, and is designed specifically for the site where it is located, with great consideration for residents and the campus community.